 Get your water tested for metals: You can easily take a sample of water to your local pool store for analysis or purchase an inexpensive kit to test for metals in your pool water.
 If you suspect your water has metals and you're on city water, simply call your water company and ask if metals were present the last time they tested the water.

-Choose a metal stain remover: Pick one that is specifically designed for your pool metal stain.
+Choose a metal stain remover: Choose a stain remover that is specifically designed for your pool metal stain.
 Always follow the manufacture's instructions.
 For smaller areas, ascorbic acid in a sock also works.

 How To Prevent Pool Stains